yiisoft/yii2/docs/guide/db-active-record.md

 ```

 The [[yii\db\ActiveRecord::link()|link()]] call above will set the `customer_id` of the order to be the primary key
-value of `$customer` and then call [[yii\db\ActiveRecord::save()|save()]] to save the order into database.
+value of `$customer` and then call [[yii\db\ActiveRecord::save()|save()]] to save the order into the database.

 Cross-DBMS Relations
 --------------------

-ActiveRecord allows to establish relationship between entities from different DBMS.
-For example: between relational
-database table and MongoDB collection.
-Such relation does not require any special code:
+ActiveRecord allows you to establish relationships between entities from different DBMS.
+For example: between a relational database table and MongoDB collection.
+Such a relation does not require any special code:

 ```php
 // Relational database Active Record